PAIDiPaidThis.com

 Why the price varies so much

 The plot is the swing factor.
-Burial ground fees are set locally and vary enormously, and whether the person lived in the area can double the price on its own.
-Natural or woodland burial can come in cheaper or dearer depending on the site.
-Then there is everything a cremation also involves, the funeral director's fee, the coffin, the cars and the celebrant, each of which you can compare and choose.
-The headstone sits outside all of this and is easy to arrange later at your own pace.
+Burial ground fees are set locally, by a council, a church or a private trust, and they vary enormously between neighbouring areas.
+Whether the person lived in the area can double the price on its own, because most cemeteries charge non-residents a steep premium to fund upkeep for people who never paid local rates.
+Natural or woodland burial can come in cheaper or dearer than a conventional plot depending on the site and what it includes.
+Region matters beyond the plot too: land is scarcer and dearer in some parts of the country, and that feeds into every fee a cemetery sets.
+Then there is everything a cremation also involves: the funeral director's fee, the coffin, the cars and the celebrant, each of which you can compare and choose.
+Who owns the funeral director plays into this as well.
+A small independent, a regional group and a large corporate-owned chain often price the same package differently, and the name above the door does not always tell you which one you are dealing with.
+The headstone sits outside all of this and is easy to arrange later at your own pace, once the ground has had time to settle.

 How to pay less

-- Check whether the person qualifies as a local resident, since non-resident plot fees can be double or more.
+• Check whether the person qualifies as a local resident, since non-resident plot fees can be double or more for the same cemetery.

-- Ask the council and any natural burial grounds nearby for their fees directly, not just through the funeral director.
+• Ask the council and any natural burial grounds nearby for their fees directly, not just through the funeral director, who may not shop around on your behalf.

-- Compare the funeral director's fee across a few firms, including independents, the same as you would for a cremation.
+• Compare the funeral director's fee across a few firms, including independents, the same as you would for a cremation.
+Ownership affects pricing, so ask who owns the business.

-- Consider a simpler coffin, as the choice matters less once it is in the ground.
+• Consider a simpler coffin, as the choice matters less once it is in the ground and out of sight.

-- Ask whether a lawn section costs less than a full private plot with a kerb.
+• Ask whether a lawn section costs less than a full private plot with a kerb, since the plainer option is often overlooked.

 Common questions